 Even though football and soccer are dominant over all, our heat map of U.S. states shows how one state deviates from the norm, favoring hockey instead.
 And that’s, unsurprisingly, Minnesota.
 We also included soccer and baseball in this comparison, but neither showed up as most popular in any state.

 And of course, interest in streaming different sports fluctuates throughout the year, often spiking at a season’s start or end.
 But that’s not always the case.
 “Stream tennis” had its highest popularity score on May 31, 2022, for the French Open quarterfinals between Rafael Nadal and Novak Djokovic.
-And similarly with UFC, it comes down to the featured athletes; in the past 12 months the most popular bout for streaming being Jorge Masvidal vs. Colby Covington.

 It’s unsurprising that interest in “stream sports” dropped to a low in 2020, when Covid-19 put a halt to many tournaments.
 But even excluding this anomalous period, the Google search term “stream sports” declined every year from 2017.
 One probable explanation is the various deals that sports leagues have signed with major streaming platforms, leading to increased segmentation and therefore a decrease in using this generic search term.